Nearby Zaruma and El Oro Province is a land of gold mines, bananas, petrified forests, sea ports, coffee, mangrove-lined beaches and distinctive food

 The most famous gold mine in Zaruma once produced a 3.5 pound gold nugget, which was given as a gift to the king of Spain.
 Impressed with the gift, the King reduced the royal tax from one fifth, known as the “quinto real” tax, to a more generous one sixth, or “sexta,” en Spanish.
 The mine, therefore, became known as “El Sexmo,” and today it is one of Zaruma’s principal tourist attractions.

 The gold mines of Zaruma also have their tragic side.
-Second only to Bolivia’s Potosi mine in productivity during the Spanish colonial era, the largest mines in Zaruma were places where indigenous workers were sent under ground to dig and not allowed to the surface again until they died.
+Second only to Bolivia’s Potosi mine in productivity during the Spanish colonial era, the largest mines in Zaruma were places where indigenous workers were sent under ground to dig and not allowed to the surface alive.
+Over the 250-year period of Spanish rule, an estimated 10,000 lives were lost in the mines of Zaruma, about have of them of enslaved Cañari people from the Cuenca area.

 Though the names of its towns and the gold mining activities are part of the Spanish legacy, they do not define the Province of El Oro, 50 miles southwest of Cuenca, the gold country of Ecuador.